Monthly Archives: June 2015

 Of course our bocce ball game last week was totally nonviolent, and the party, as I mentioned, seemed to go swimmingly.
 All things considered, it was typical of our type of teacher gathering.
 Or so I thought.
 The next morning my wife and I found empty beer bottles in every kitchen cupboard and behind practically every kind of door in our house, an obvious attempt by my two friends at a sophomoric prank, the practice of which is dismissed by most before they exit college.
 I am still finding beer bottle surprises yet today.
 For me the supreme surprise was the one they stuck behind our mail-box door.
 Our mail is conveniently delivered right into our house through a mail slot chute, and it is closed off by a small door inside the entry way.
 When my wife opened that door, out fell a glass beer bottle that chipped the edge of a floor tile and shattered.
 What a hoot!
 Not so funny was my emergency room visit.
 Somehow during the sweep-up process I missed a glass fragment that was embedded in the entry way rug, and when I went to retrieve the mail later I managed to step on it.
 It was a pointed shard that drove itself home deep inside the ball of my foot, and after both my wife and I poked and prodded in extraction futility and used up all the gauze pads and paper towels we had in the house to staunch the bleeding, we gave up and went to an emergicare facility.
 Turns out those assholes don’t take Medicare so I had to charge $185.00 to my credit card.
 I left the facility with a clear understanding that friends can sometimes be dicks.
 All in all it was a very painful experience.

 Not nearly as painful as the death that poor little bird endured.
 Flashback two weeks previous.
 That’s two weeks previous to the first flashback I expressly requested you take.
 Don’t fuck this up.
 Since that so indicated time that I hope you grasp, a little song bird became a regular visitor in our back yard.
 He must have sensed that I am a nature lover and an all around nice guy, and before long a fond bond of friendship was forged between us.
 He followed me around everywhere, and would many times spend an hour or more a day entertaining me with his beautiful, melodic caroling.
-One of hIMG_1293is favorite places to perch and serenade me was atop our patio fan.
+One of his favorite places to perch and serenade me was atop our patio fan.
 At left is a picture my wife took of me giving him a gentle hug.

 Fast forward two weeks.
 If you did this correctly you are right back where we started.
 I guess that’s not quite right.
 You should actually be back to where we started at the first flash back.
 You might have gone too far forward, and then I will have to explain what happened that day.
 There were a couple of really shitty moments that went on then, and I really don’t want to talk about it.
 So you might have to back up a smidgen.
 Just do the best you can.